Cannes, France – 20 April 2011

 ETSI and OASIS have been liaising on standards for electronic signatures and better-authenticated email, two common topics where the exchange of information between the organizations has been fruitful.
 Collaboration will now extend to OASIS activity on Emergency Interoperability (which includes the Common Alerting Protocol (CAP) OASIS Standard and ETSI's standardization work on Emergency Communications), and globally useful data standards for the Smart Grid and sustainability, among other topics.

-Dirk Weiler, Chairman of the ETSI General Assembly, said: 'ETSI has developed a network of partnerships with industry associations and standards consortia.
+Dirk Weiler, Chair of the ETSI General Assembly, said: 'ETSI has developed a network of partnerships with industry associations and standards consortia.
 Today's agreement demonstrates our recognition of the importance of the work of OASIS and the role they play in the industry, and our appreciation of our relations with OASIS over the past three years.'

 Laurent Liscia, OASIS Executive Director, said: 'We value ETSI's partnership, admire their strong competency in testing, and deeply appreciate their forward-looking, collaborative orientation towards market-aware standards and cross-industry cooperation.
 OASIS looks forward to a very productive next three years, working together to help supply solutions for some of the global information society's most acute challenges.'